defenseunicorns/uds-bundle-software-factory-nutanix/README.md

 ### 3. Customize Configuration via `uds-config.yaml`

 Create your own `uds-config.yaml` file.
 You can start from the reference file in the `config/` directory.
+Note it the default yaml file includes comments to point you at particular docs (such as [docs/nexus.md](docs/nexus.md)) to guide you in understanding and configuring some of the more challenging values.

-You will continue to update this uds-config.yaml file with environment-dependent variables as you go through these instructions.
-You can also review it now for familiarity.
+Don't worry about the domain, database, TLS, and object store related values at this time.
+They will be addressed in the following sections.

 ### 4. Create Infrastructure Dependencies